samuel-skean/jakob_webpage/home.md

 I am currently looking to recruit up to 4 new PhD students to work on core computer systems research.
 Positions are fully funded, primarily via research assistantship.
 Send me an email to learn more about this opportunity.

 # research interests
-While my interests have varied over the years, I am currently focusing on core computer systems research, including operating systems, concurrency, performance, and operating systems.
+While my interests have varied over the years, I am currently focusing on core computer systems research, including operating systems, concurrency, and performance.

 # teaching
 I teach and have had a hand in the design of many of the systems classes in the CS department, such as